 Make a reservation in advance to visit Pearl Harbor.

 When searching for tickets to visit the Pearl Harbor National Memorial in Central Oahu, the process can be confusing.
 Entry to the Pearl Harbor Visitor Center, the exhibits along the harbor, and parking are all free.

 However, you will need a timed ticket to go out to the USS Arizona Memorial.
 Now, you can only make official reservations for Pearl Harbor National Memorial’s USS Arizona Memorial Program via the Recreation.gov website.

 While visiting this historical site is free, note that the website will charge you $1 per person to make the reservation (non-refundable).
 Upon receiving your confirmation email, either print out your QR code or take a screenshot of it on your phone.

 Buy bathing suits and resort wear from Hawaiian brands on your vacation.

-Did you enjoy this blog post?
+Did you enjoy these Oahu vacation tips?
 Pin it for later!

 This article was first published in July 2021 and has since been updated.